 Consider a graph of cost over all inputs of a given size n for some algorithm for a given problem.
-Define $\mathcal{A}$ to be the collection of all algorithms that solve the problem (theoretically, there an infinite number of such algorithms).
-Now, consider the collection of all the graphs for all of the (infinitely many) algorithms in $\mathcal{A}$ .
-The worst case lower bound is the least of all the highest points on all the graphs.
+Define A to be the collection of all algorithms that solve the problem (theoretically, there are an infinite number of such algorithms).
+Now, consider the collection of all the graphs for all of the (infinitely many) algorithms in A. The worst case lower bound is the least of all the highest points on all the graphs.

-It is much easier to show that an algorithm (or program) is in $\Omega(f(n))$ than it is to show that a problem is in $\Omega(f(n))$ .
-For a problem to be in $\Omega(f(n))$ means that every algorithm that solves the problem is in $\Omega(f(n))$ , even algorithms that we have not thought of!
+It is much easier to show that an algorithm (or program) is in $\Omega(f(n))$ than it is to show that a problem is in $\Omega(f(n))$.
+For a problem to be in $\Omega(f(n))$ means that every algorithm that solves the problem is in $\Omega(f(n))$, even algorithms that we have not thought of!

-So far all of our examples of algorithm analysis give "obvious" results, with big-Oh always matching $\Omega$ .
-To understand how big-Oh, $\Omega$ , and $\Theta$ notations are properly used to describe our understanding of a problem or an algorithm, it is best to consider an example where you do not already know a lot about the problem.
+So far all of our examples of algorithm analysis give "obvious" results, with big-Oh always matching Ω .
+To understand how big-Oh, Ω , and Θ notations are properly used to describe our understanding of a problem or an algorithm, it is best to consider an example where you do not already know a lot about the problem.

 Let us look ahead to analyzing the problem of sorting to see how this process works.
 What is the least possible cost for any sorting algorithm in the worst case?
 The algorithm must at least look at every element in the input, just to determine that the input is truly sorted.
-It is also possible that each of the n values must be moved to another location in the sorted output.
 Thus, any sorting algorithm must take at least cn time.
 For many problems, this observation that each of the n inputs must be looked at leads to an easy $\Omega(n)$ lower bound.

-In your previous study of computer science, you have probably seen an example of a sorting algorithm whose running time is in $\mathrm{O}(n^2)$ in the worst case.
-The simple Bubble Sort and Insertion Sort algorithms typically given as examples in a first year programming course have worst case running times in $\mathrm{O}(n^2)$ .
-Thus, the problem of sorting can be said to have an upper bound in $\mathrm{O}(n^2)$ .
-How do we close the gap between $\Omega(n)$ and $\mathrm{O}(n^2)$ ?
+In your previous study of computer science, you have probably seen an example of a sorting algorithm whose running time is in $O(n^2)$ in the worst case.
+The simple Bubble Sort and Insertion Sort algorithms typically given as examples in a first year programming course have worst case running times in $O(n^2)$.
+Thus, the problem of sorting can be said to have an upper bound in $O(n^2)$.
+How do we close the gap between $\Omega(n)$ and $O(n^2)$?
 Can there be a better sorting algorithm?
-If you can think of no algorithm whose worst-case growth rate is better than $\mathrm{O}(n^2)$ , and if you have discovered no analysis technique to show that the least cost for the problem of sorting in the worst case is greater than $\Omega(n)$ , then you cannot know for sure whether or not there is a better algorithm.
+If you can think of no algorithm whose worst-case growth rate is better than $O(n^2)$, and if you have discovered no analysis technique to show that the least cost for the problem of sorting in the worst case is greater than $\Omega(n)$, then you cannot know for sure whether or not there is a better algorithm.

-Chapter 7 presents sorting algorithms whose running time is in $O(n\log n)$ for the worst case.
+Chapter 7 presents sorting algorithms whose running time is in $O(n \log n)$ for the worst case.
 This greatly narrows the gap.
-With this new knowledge, we now have a lower bound in $\Omega(n)$ and an upper bound in $O(n\log n)$ .
+With this new knowledge, we now have a lower bound in $\Omega(n)$ and an upper bound in $O(n \log n)$.
 Should we search for a faster algorithm?
 Many have tried, without success.
-Fortunately (or perhaps unfortunately?), Chapter 7 also includes a proof that any sorting algorithm must have running time in $\Omega(n\log n)$ in the worst case.
-This proof is one of the most important results in the field of algorithm analysis, and it means that no sorting algorithm can possibly run faster than $cn\log n$ for the worst-case input of size n.
-Thus, we can conclude that the problem of sorting is $\Theta(n\log n)$ in the worst case, because the upper and lower bounds have met.
+Fortunately (or perhaps unfortunately?), Chapter 7 also includes a proof that any sorting algorithm must have running time in $\Omega(n \log n)$ in the worst case.2 This proof is one of the most important results in the field of algorithm analysis, and it means that no sorting algorithm can possibly run faster than $cn \log n$ for the worst-case input of size n.
+Thus, we can conclude that the problem of sorting is $\Theta(n \log n)$ in the worst case, because the upper and lower bounds have met.